HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 The standard unit of energy in PapillonNDL is MeV.
 All energies are given in MeV, and it expects all arguments which are an energy to be in units of MeV.
-While method of evaluating the cross sections works, it is not very efficient.
+While this method of evaluating the cross sections works, it is not very efficient.
 PapillonNDL has implemented the hashing algorithm implemented in MCNP to speed up cross section searches.
 To use this feature, you need to search for the the index of the desired energy in the EnergyGrid of the nuclide, and then